Masmiseim36/nxpSDK/boards/evkmimxrt1180/soem_examples/soem_gpio_pulse/freertos/cm7/readme.md

 Prepare the Demo
 ================
 1. Connect a USB cable between the host PC and the OpenSDA USB port on the target board.
-2. Power up the EtherCAT Coupler and connect it to the target board via an Ethernet Cable.
+2. Power up the EtherCAT Coupler and connect it to the target board(ENET4) via an Ethernet Cable.
 3. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits